 Human Trafficking: Globally

-It is the fastest-growing crime in the world, with the perpetrators making $150 billion a year (globally) buying and selling people for their profit and pleasure; about $99 million of that is from the forced commercial sex trade, according to an ILO report, and the other $51 billion is from forced work, including construction, mining, agriculture and domestic servitude.
+It is the fastest-growing crime in the world, with the perpetrators making $150 billion a year (globally) buying and selling people for their profit and pleasure; about $99 billion of that is from the forced commercial sex trade, according to an ILO report, and the other $51 billion is from forced work, including construction, mining, agriculture and domestic servitude.
 The profits are huge and the risk of being prosecuted is slim - the United Nations says 99% of victims are never rescued.

 Child Sex Trafficking